-March 30, 2023
+March 30, 2024

 How To Get More Board Governance Mid-Meeting

+Does your board ever slip into management issues and away from board governance mid-meeting?
 This video helps you to guide your board to stay focused on their board governance role and out of the management or micromanagement weeds IN MEETINGS.
 Board managing or micromanaging is a BIG pinch spot for nonprofit CEO.
 What can you do mid-meeting?
 In this video, you’ll learn three options for board tottering on overreach.

 Transcript of How To Get More Board Governance Mid-Meetings

 Hi, I’m Karen Eber Davis, and this video is about helping your board to focus on governance and to avoid getting into the management or micro-management weeds in the middle of your board meetings.
 Ugh!
-Board managing or even micromanaging is a huge pinch point for nonprofit CEOs.
+Board managing or even micromanaging is a huge nightmare for nonprofit CEOs.
 I can feel the stress.

 After all, the board is your boss, and it’s hard to get your boss to stay in their lane when it impinges on yours.
 The best thing, of course, is to prevent this.
 And stay to the end because I have a hint that talks about how to prevent it overall.